scsm-ua/kirtan-guide-en/songs/tatala-saikate-vari-bindu-sama.md

     tohe visari mana    tāhe samarpala
         tava majhu hobo kon kāje

-O Lord, completely forgetting You, I have offered my mind unto the society of women, children, and friends— but this experience has been just like offering a drop of water unto the burning hot sands of the beach.
+O Lord, completely forgetting You, I have offered my mind unto the society of women, children, and friends — but this experience has been just like offering a drop of water unto the burning hot sands of the beach.
 How can I possibly be relieved of this great misery?

 #### 2